redscientistlabs/corruption-wiki-media/corruptors/rtc-real-time-corruptor.md

 A Blast is the action of generating and/or applying a BlastLayer item \(The action of corrupting\).
 When being generated, a Blast will contain a certain amount of corruption instructions.
 The amount of generated corruption instructions is defined by the Intensity setting.

 RTC is built in a way that corruption is always generated and saved in cache before being applied.
-This allows replayability, manipulation and real-time interaction with these entities.
+This allows replayability, manipulation and real-time interaction.
 When applied, byte-changing instructions usually backups values before modifying them.
 This allows corruption to be theorically disabled/reapplied on the fly, although this doesn't always work.
 Unit types that work by re-executing themselves such as Cheats and Pipes do not take backups.
 Instead, they simply get removed from their execution pools.
 This means that while their effect may be stopped in real-time, it also may not be completely reverted.

 ##### BlastUnit